Equestria: Canterlot

 Minas Tirith, a fictional citadel from The Lord of the Rings, was one of the influences behind the design of Canterlot.

 Canterlot is the capital city of Equestria, built on the side of the Foal Mountains.
 Canterlot is the setting of the royal court of Princess Celestia and Luna and the residence of Twilight Sparkle before Ponyville.
 Canterlot Castle is often at the center of state occasions and royal hospitality.

 Faust aimed for a "European feel" with Canterlot.
 Her photo references to Dunnet were castles and cathedrals.
 Faust stated she preferred Dunnet's first instinct to his later more "cartoony" drawings of Canterlot; subsequently, he went back to the way he first drew the location.
 The stained glass windows reflect an awareness of the world.
 Its spires and turrets are similar to the Arthurian castles of Camelot, and its color pallette and mountaintop position represent royalty.

 One of Faust's inspirations for Canterlot, with its castle carved into the side of the mountain, was Minas Tirith from The Lord of the Rings.
 Ted Anderson and Agnes Garbowska's inspiration for ancient Canterlot was ancient Rome.

 According to Lauren Faust, Canterlot was originally called "Canterbury", after the historical English city, and the name "Canterlot" was suggested by her husband Craig McCracken.

 Cloudsdale

 Cloudsdale is the home of the Pegasi.
 It is influenced by classical Greco-Roman architecture; it has pillars and columns, which were choices based on the story.
 The show also references the Ancient Olympic Games, through Cloudsdale's use of tests of speed and agility.
-Unlike other cities, Cloudsdale floats on a series of clouds and is only accessible by winged creatures or those that have had a "cloud-walking spell" cast upon them.
-It is the largest known Pegasi settlement in the realm.
+Unlike other cities, Cloudsdale floats on a series of clouds, and its location is always moving.
+It is visible from the perspective of Ponyville and Canterlot; and is only accessible by winged creatures or those that have had a "cloud-walking spell" cast upon them.
+It is the largest known Pegasi settlement in the realm, being the home of the Rainbow Weather Factory and acts as a de facto airborne aircraft carrier within the Capital Region for the Equestrian air force (like The Wonderbolts).
 Cloudsdale is said to be the original home and birthplace of Rainbow Dash and Fluttershy.

 Cloudsdale is a pun on Clydesdale, a breed of horse; according to Lauren Faust, the name "Cloudsdale" was originally suggested by her husband Craig McCracken.
 The city is first depicted in "Sonic Rainboom".